 It is typical to collaborate with other UW faculty on research grants.
-Ensure appropriate faculty effort and corresponding salary amounts are included in the budget at the proposal stage.
+Ensure the appropriate faculty effort and corresponding salary amounts are included within the budget at the proposal stage.
 Discuss eligibility and compensation arrangements with your department administrator before including them into the budget.

 Check sponsor requirements before including staff positions into the budget as direct costs.
 Sponsors typically expect Facilities and Administrative Costs (F&A) to cover administrative and clerical staff salaries for activities related to a project.
 Carefully read GIM 23 and budget development to understand when budgeting such costs as a direct cost may be justified.
 Work with your department administrator to determine if the staff person is eligible.

 Roles on a research team are varied and may include scientists, faculty, students, doctors, nurses, or staff who help coordinate and perform the research.
 The team could be very large, with many people across different units or institutions, or it might include just a few people.
 Information listed here is indicative of some of the roles on a research project and their key responsibilities.

 Note that any changes to the PI or Key Personnel listed in a proposal or participating on an award requires prior sponsor approval.

 Investigator roles mentioned on this page will typically also be considered Senior/Key personnel.
 Senior/Key Personnel are individuals designated within a research proposal (including the PI) who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation.
 Federal sponsors typically require documentation on Current and Pending, or Other Support for these individuals’ research endeavors.

 Many areas of research have their own expectations for each of these roles.
 Thoroughly explain individual contributor roles in your Personnel Justification and the Letters of Support.